-To measure the relative stress in the parent-child relationship.
-Child Characteristics in the full scale include: Distractibility/Hyperactivity, Adaptability, Reinforces Parent, Demandingness, Mood, and Acceptability.
+The Parenting Stress Index (PSI) is used to measure the relative stress in the parent-child relationship.
+Child characteristics in the full scale include: Distractibility/Hyperactivity, Adaptability, Reinforces Parent, Demandingness, Mood, and Acceptability.
 Parent measures include: Competence, Isolation, Attachment, Health, Role Restriction, Depression, and Spouse.
-The PSI is used for early identification of dysfunctional parent-child interactions, parental stress, family functioning, and risk for child abuse and neglect, and also for evaluation of child custody decisions.
+The PSI is used for early identification of dysfunctional parent-child interactions; parental stress; family functioning; risk for child abuse and neglect; and also for evaluation of child custody decisions.

-Time to Administer: The PSI consists of a 120-item test booklet with an optional 19-item Life Stress scale, and an all-in-one self-scoring answer sheet/profile form.
+Time to Administer: The PSI consists of a 120-item test booklet with an optional 19-item Life Stress Scale, and an all-in-one self-scoring answer sheet/profile form.
 It takes approximately 30 minutes to complete.
-The PSI-Short Form is derived from the full-length test and consists of a 36-item self-scoring questionnaire/ profile.
-It yields a Total Stress score from three scales: Parental Distress, Parent-Child Dysfunctional Interaction, and Difficult Child.

 Scoring Information: Not Specified

 Languages Available: English